St. Edward's School, Shimla

-St. Edward's School is a premier convent school located at Milsington Estate, Shimla, Himachal Pradesh, India.
-It is a boys-only day school.
+St. Edward's School is a convent school at Milsington Estate, Shimla, Himachal Pradesh, India.
+It is a boys'-only day school.
 St. Edward's has been ranked among the top schools in India.
 It was initially affiliated to CISCE but was changed over to the Central Board of Secondary Education (CBSE) system in 2008.
 Today the School is managed by Simla Chandigarh Educational Society, under the Bishop of Simla Chandigarh Diocese.
 The school offers education from Nursery to Class XII.

 House Club System

 All students are placed in one of the four houses named after the Four Evangelists: St. Mark's House, St. Luke's House, St. Matthew's House and St. John's House.
 Each house is led by a captain and a vice-captain, who are responsible for organizing and conducting various co-curricular activities in the school.
 They are usually chosen on the basis of their academic performance in addition to their participation in sports and cultural activities.
 Apart from the house captains, there are also a school captain and a vice-captain.
+Other members of the school cabinet includes school reporter, sports captain and vice-captain, activity captain and vice-captain and school editors.

 Various clubs form a central part of holistic learning in the school, namely the cultural club, science and maths club, literary club, sports club, eco club and yoga.